Aqua Running

 3. High Knees

-In this technique the athlete is required to drive the leading
+In this technique, the athlete must drive the leading

 need to be very active.